thomas1242/Fractal-Explorer/README.md

-# Mandelbrot and Julia set explorer
+# Mandelbrot and Julia set explorer (A Java/Swing App)
 <!-- ## Coursework from Dave Small's Intro to Digital Arts & Sciences. -->

 ## Compilation and running: